 By now, we all know the fashion industry creates massive amounts of waste.
 In fact, an average factory can leave up to 40% of their materials as rubbish.
 From textile scraps, leftover fabric, to excess thread and paper waste, there’s a whole lot that could be reduced, reused and recycled when creating garments – or better yet, this type of waste could simply be avoided altogether!

 Luckily, there are some fashion labels that are realising that wasted fabric = wasted money and a wasted planet, and they’re doing their best to reduce garbage creation in their production cycle by cutting patterns more cleverly, making garments on an order-only basis, and/or recycling whatever scraps they may end up having into small accessories.

-One of the world’s first zero-waste brands, Tonlé’s zero-waste journey starts at fabric sourcing.
-The design team visits factories to source scrap material to get the waste fabric before it hits the landfill.
-Excess fabric is put into the recycled paper they make in house, or is hand woven back into new yarn.
+One of the world’s first zero-waste brands, Tonlé’s zero waste journey starts at fabric sourcing.
+The design team visits factories to source scrap material to get the waste fabric before it hits landfill.
+Any excess fabric is transformed into the recycled-fibre paper they make in-house, or is hand woven back into new yarn.

-The prints at Palava are so fun!
+The prints at Palava are so much fun!
 They are filled with everything from lobsters to flowerpots and mountains.
-They also strive to make their production process as close to zero-waste as possible by creating loose, flowing cuts; source minimal impact fabrics like organic cotton, and upcycle any excess fabric into accessories.
+They also strive to make their production process as close to zero waste as possible by creating loose, flowing cuts; source minimal impact fabrics like organic cotton, and upcycle any excess fabric into accessories.